 According to statistics published on Mental Health America, “In a given year, about 5 percent of the U.S. population experiences seasonal depression.”
 It also turns out that about four out of five cases of Seasonal Affective Disorder are women.
 “The main age of onset of seasonal depression is between 20 and 30 years of age, however symptoms can appear earlier.
 Typically, the further one is from the equator, the more at risk they are for seasonal depression.”

 Symptoms of Seasonal Affective Disorder are largely similar to the symptoms of depression varying mostly in its period of occurrence.
 If a professional identifies the depression symptoms to have occurred during a specific seasonal change in the same pattern for two consecutive years, they may then diagnose it to be SAD.
-Symptoms may
+Symptoms may include loss of interest to perform activities, loss of self-esteem, feelings of guilt, anxiety, excessive sleeping, feeling lethargic and tired, increased food and carbohydrate cravings, loss of interest and desire in sex.

 5. Treatment Options